BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 - **Live Status Updates**: The game displays the current score, lives left and the level to keep the player informed of their progress.

-- **Life and Survival**: Players start with a set number of lives, which are lost when hit by invaders.
+- **Life and Survival**: Players start with a set number of lives, which are lost when they miss an invader.
 The game ends when all lives are depleted, leading to a game over screen that generates a rank based on the player's stats.

 - **Extra Lives**: Players earn extra lives at score milestones (10,000, 20,000, 40,000, 80,000, etc.), helping them tackle the increasing difficulty.